JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

         }
     }
 }
 ```
-{initial-collapse-state="collapsed"}
+{initial-collapse-state="collapsed" collapsed-title="Window(onCloseRequest = ::exitApplication,) { "}

 Compose Multiplatform provides various features for windows.
 You can adapt the window size, change its state (size,
 position), hide it in the tray, make the window draggable, transparent, and so on.

-For more information, see the [Top level windows management](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Window_API_new)
+For more information, see the [Top-level window management](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Window_API_new)
 tutorial.

-### Context menu
+### Context menus

-The context menu is supported by default for the `TextField` composable (and the `Text` composable, if it's selectable):
+Context menus are supported by default for the `TextField` composable (and the `Text` composable, if it's selectable):

 ```kotlin
 import androidx.compose.foundation.ContextMenuDataProvider